BugBunny/ian_timaeus/_pages/cv.md

 1985-6: Consultant with Dar Al-Handasah Consultants on the Çukurova Metropolitan Region Urban Development Project in Turkey.
 Responsible for the baseline surveys of low-income areas.
 Prepared a report on housing, sanitation and child mortality in the region and a proposal for the evaluation of the public health impact of the project
 1983-4: Consultant to the World Fertility Survey, preparing an assessment of the fertility and mortality estimates obtained from WFS household surveys
 1983: Consultant to the World Fertility Survey, undertaking the evaluation of the Lesotho Fertility Survey 1977
-1982-4: Demographic Advisor for ODA (now the[FCDO](https://www.gov.uk/government/organisations/foreign-commonwealth-development-office)) to the POPTRAN computer-assisted population education project at University College, Cardiff
+1982-4: Demographic Advisor for ODA (now the [FCDO](https://www.gov.uk/government/organisations/foreign-commonwealth-development-office)) to the POPTRAN computer-assisted population education project at University College, Cardiff

 ### Research students